soyuka/checkmail/README.md

 You may want to see the output (set `log_user = 1`) to get your inboxes and set your own rules.

+The bash script is calling `notify-send`, make sure binaries exists in your `$PATH`.
+There is a gnome specific setting to define `DBUS_SESSION_BUS_ADDRESS`, you may need to change it `notifymail.bash:3`

 ## Licence

 WTFPL